 - Stamped Steel

 High carbon stainless steel is the most expensive knife on the market and preferred by professional chefs.
 The heavy-duty bolster makes the knife durable for intense cutting jobs in professional kitchens.

 The carbon and high carbon steeled forged knives are made from one single piece of steel with the blade extending all the way down to the handle called the tang.

 The difference between the stamped steel blade and the carbon steel blade is the tang.
-There is no riveted handle on the stamped steel blade and usually the handle is made out of plastic attached to the bottom the knife.
+There is no riveted handle on the stamped steel blade and usually, the handle is made out of plastic attached to the bottom of the knife.

 The Different Types of Kitchen Knives on the Market

 |Stainless Steel||Carbon Steel||High Carbon Stainless Steel|